bootdotdev/blog/content/computer-science/ai-taking-programming-jobs.md

 ![tire swing project management meme 2](/img/800/tireswing2.png.webp)

-> Code is a better way to model software systems than natural language
+My hot take? *Code is a better way to model software systems than natural language.*

 When things go wrong, we need some sort of inspectable instruction set that we can debug and fix.
 You thought JavaScript was a bad programming language?
 Try English.
 I'm a native speaker, I studied this clusterf**k of a language for 12 years, and I still don't understand why we have 6 different pronunciations for "ough".
 For the curious: